TheoXiong/electron-find/README.md

 # there is a simply demo for reference
 npm install
 npm run e

+# there is another example with webview
+npm install
+npm run e2
 ```
 ## Shortcut
 | keys   |   function  |